 Celestial Fruit on Earthly Ground

-The project has two parts, 1) live performance collaborations on-site, and 2) an interactive software experience, gathering traces of these exchanges as music, text, and objects in the physical world digitized remotely.
-The experience will express a layered and flexible concept of heritage that validates the role of online encounters, while also recognizing their fragmentation and acknowledging the need for interpersonal exchange in building respect for the cultural histories we are entangled in, both by circumstance and by choice.
+The artistic/ethnomusicological work has two parts: the first – artistic collaborations and interventions on-site through “deep collaboration”, and the second – an immersive and interactive archival platform, that operates as a gathering point for traces of these exchanges as music, text, and objects in the physical world digitized on-site or remotely by collaborators.
+The experience will express a layered and flexible concept of heritage that validates the role of online encounters, while also recognizing their fragmentation and acknowledging the need for interpersonal exchange in building respect for the complex cultural histories we are entangled in, and the musical instruments that bear testimony to these histories and the lived experiences of musicians and technologies of sound.

 A Project by Jonathan Reus